ga-web-dev-resources/problem-solving-user-stories-lesson/readme.md

 ## Framing

+**"Where Do I Start?"** That's one of the most common questions instructors are asked during the first few weeks of WDI.
+As a new developer, it's not necessarily easy to take an exercise or project prompt and take the first few steps towards completing it.

+Today's class is all about developing the mindset required to answer that question.
+In particular, we're going to be breaking down problems into smaller parts and using those to guide the planning and development process.

-This is going to be a code-free "think like a programmer" class.
-Please close your computers.
+**This is going to be a code-free "think like a programmer" class.** Please close your computers.
 You will not need them for the duration of the class.

 ## Exploration 1: Button (5 minutes / 0:05)